India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 24. FirstCry: Baby and kids products retailer.

-26. Groww: Investment platform offering direct investment in mutual funds and stocks.
+26. Groww: Investment platform for mutual funds and stocks.

 27. Licious: Gourmet meat and seafood delivery service.